vanhoangkha/Networking-fundamentals/Day07_IPv4_Addressing_Part1.md

 The IPv4 address is: 154.78.111.32/16

-154.78 is the NETWORK PORTION
+154.78 is the Mạng PORTION
 111.32 is the HOST PORTION

 Another Example: